The Lighthouse Circuit

 History

-Point Blunt Light Station (1915) was the last manned lighthouse built in California.
-It is located on Angel Island in San Francisco Bay, which has the unique distinction of being the only place in the United States to have had three lighthouses (Point Blunt, Point Knox, and Point Stuart).
-The station also operated the Southampton Shoals fog signal remotely after 1960.
+Built 1915 on the southeast corner of Angel Island in San Francisco Bay.
+The last manned lighthouse constructed in California.
+Angel Island holds the distinction of being the only place in the United States ever to host three separate lighthouses (Point Blunt, Point Knox, and Point Stuart).

 Why it matters